 To get PRP, blood is drawn from a patient and placed in a centrifuge, concentrating the platelets, which increases the number of growth factors by a factor of 5 to 10.
 That concentrated plasma is then injected into the scalp with a micro-needle.

 Although the FDA hasn’t approved PRP for hair regrowth, there’s promise in its ability to help women regrow hair.

 Flutamide is an anti-androgen that is commonly used to treat advanced prostate cancer and hirsutism (excess hairiness in women).

 As of now, there haven’t been a lot of studies, but one study found that participants reduced their hair loss by 21% (rated on the Ludwig scale, which measures women’s hair loss).

 The issue is its side effects, which rarely include liver problems (sometimes fatal).
 Liver problems most commonly occur within the first three months of starting flutamide, but issues can happen anytime.

 Due to its side effects, flutamide may not be the best first choice for dealing with female pattern hair loss (FPHL).

 Oral Contraceptives For Hair Loss

 Oral contraceptives contain the hormones progestin.
-Some formulas include estrogen, which reduces the amount of androgens in the body.
-Reducing the amount of androgens can reduce hair loss.
+Some formulas include estrogen, which reduces the number of androgens in the body.
+Reducing the number of androgens can reduce hair loss.

 There are different types of birth control pills.
 Some birth control pills are low androgen index which will reduce hair loss.
 There are others that are high androgen index which would actually increase hair loss.